Small Craft Warnings: Overview

 The characters include lusty, needy beautician Leona Dawson, an embittered middle-aged woman who repeatedly plays Jascha Heifetz's recording of Tchaikovsky's Serenade Melancholique on the jukebox; her ne'er-do-well live-in lover Bill McCorkle; Doc, an alcoholic who lost his license to practice medicine but still does; Violet, who risks becoming the target of Leona's wrath when she flirts with Bill; Steve, the middle-aged short order cook who is resigned to his fate slinging hash in a waterfront dive; Monk, the congenial bartender; and two gay men – Quentin, a washed-up screenwriter, and Bobby, a young man bicycling from Iowa to Mexico that Quentin picked up on the road.

 An article about a 2015 regional production noted that Williams wrote: " 'It is the responsibility of the writer to put his experience as a being into work that refines it and elevates it' to make an audience feel the truth of that work."
 That article analyzes the play, stating that "there is no single dramatic arc...
 Interspersed throughout are "confessional" moments, monologues of observation and revelation from the individual characters."

 The play is a "kaleidoscopic ... of monologues... as the action... becomes frozen and muted."

+In Act 1, Leona tells Violet to "forget the whole enchilada," one of the first published examples of the phrase prior to its appearance in the Nixon White House tapes.